Manus Province

 Manus Province is the smallest province in Papua New Guinea in terms of both land area and population, with a land area of 2,000 km2, but with more than 220,000 km2 of water, and the total population is 60,485 (2011 census).
 The provincial town of Manus is Lorengau.

 The province consists of only one district (Manus District; with identical boundaries to those of the province), 12 Local Level Governments (LLGs) and 127 Wards.

 The province is made up of the Admiralty Islands (a group of 18 islands in the Bismarck Archipelago), as well as Wuvulu Island and nearby atolls in the west, which collectively are referred to as the Western Islands.
 The largest island in the group is Manus Island, where Lorengau and a former Australian immigration detention centre are located.

 Flag

 The Manus friarbird, known locally as the chauka, is represented on the Manus provincial flag.
-Designer of the Manus Province flag Luke Bulei explained his reasons for its design in 1977: chauka is only found in the Manus province; it heralds dawn and signals sunset; it often warns us of dangers; and lastly, it informs us of the success or otherwise of a forthcoming hunting trip.
-He added that NBC Radio Station had changed its name to Maus Bilong Chauka several years before.
-He explained that the colour brown on the flag represents the inland people and the blue represents the island people.
-The other important symbol on the flag is the green snail, which is also unique to the Manus province.
+The designer of the Manus Province flag Luke Bulei explained his reasons for its design in 1977: chauka is only found in the Manus province; it heralds dawn and signals sunset.
+NBC Radio Station had changed its name to Maus Bilong Chauka several years earlier.
+Bulei explained that the colour brown on the flag represents the inland people and the blue represents the island people.
+The other important symbol on the flag is the green snail, which is unique to Manus Province.